Recognizing a child before birth

 What do I need?

-If the mother accompanies you to the municipality:
+If the mother comes along to city hall:

-If the mother does not accompany the child to the municipality:
+If the mother does not go to city hall:

 • written consent from the mother

-• mother's signature on the written consent form
+• the mother's signature on the written consent form

 Do you or the mother live abroad?
-If so, please also bring foreign proof that you are not married.
+If so, please also bring proof from abroad that you are not married

 You will receive a copy of the certificate of recognition immediately.